Best Toys for Devon Rex

 Physical Exercise Recommendations for Devon Rex

 Physical activity for Devon Rex should reflect their very high exercise needs and Males: 7-10 lbs, Females: 5-7 lbs build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Devon Rex, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Key fatigue cues: heavy breathing, pace dropping, reluctance to continue, lying down during activity.
 Devon Rex cats with playful, mischievous, affectionate traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Devon Rex cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Devon Rex benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Devon Rex